 - If your playing against them…DESTROY THEM.
 Not with the English but with the game.
 Be the best ESL UNO player you can be!
 That way if and when they beat you it means more to your students.

 Remember EVERY GAME GETS BORING.
-If your classes behaviour is starting to slip, quit the game as soon as possible.
+If your classes behavior is starting to slip, quit the game as soon as possible.
 If you finish a game while the class is still having fun they’ll beg to play longer.
 If you let it go on too long, they’ll never want to play again.